Limeload/Drone-Data-App/README.md

 Implemented a responsive user interface using Angular.
 Data is displayed in a table format, showcasing the drone metadata (image ID, timestamp, altitude, battery level, etc.).

-- Query Input: Users can enter natural language queries like "What is the altitude of the second image?" or "What is the battery level of the drone during the last image?" into an input box.
+- Query Input: Users can enter natural language queries like "What is the altitude of the last image?" or "What is the battery level of the drone during the last image?" into an input box.

 - Response Display: The app shows the OpenAI response in a user-friendly manner.